ParkWithEase/parkeasy/docs/ProjectProposal.md

 ## Project Vision
 **ParkEasy** is a multi-platform application that connects people needing a parking spot with people who own a parking spot.
-It allows the bookers to book a spot in just a tap of finger at competitive rates and provides owners a way to harness their vacant parking spots to generate passive income. **ParkEasy** is envisioned to be used as a mobile application and a web application.
+It allows the bookers to book a spot in just a tap of the finger at competitive rates and provides owners with a way to harness their vacant parking spots to generate passive income. **ParkEasy** is envisioned to be used as a mobile application and a web application.
 This application is designed for 2 categories of users, booker and seller.

 ## Project Summary
-**ParkEasy** let seller make a listing for a parking spot they want to lease.
-Seller will take a photo of their parking spot, fill in some information such as location, pricing, utilities (such as charging station) and upload them to a public marketplace.
-Seller would get a notification if a booker decides to make bookings.
+**ParkEasy** lets sellers make a listing for a parking spot they want to lease.
+Seller will take a photo of their parking spot, fill in some information such as location, pricing, and utilities (such as charging station) and upload them to a public marketplace.
+The seller would get a notification if a booker decides to make bookings.
 This will help sellers make passive income from the small piece of real estate that they own but have no use for.

-**ParkEasy** allows bookers to browse through various options for parking spots and .
-Information of all parking spots that are being offered is easily accessed in a list format. bookers can filter, sort by price and distance or search by location to quickly decide which parking spot is the best for them and make bookings. **ParkEasy** can also make recommendation based on booker's destination and information about parking spots near it.
-Once the bookings has been finalized, booker will receive a unique code that certified their payment and this code can be given to the seller to verify the identity.
+**ParkEasy** allows bookers to browse through various options for parking spots.
+Information on all parking spots that are being offered is easily accessed in a list format.
+Bookers can filter, sort by price and distance or search by location to quickly decide which parking spot is the best for them and make bookings. **ParkEasy** can also make recommendations based on the booker's destination and information about parking spots near it.
+Once the bookings have been finalized, the booker will receive a unique code that certifies their payment and this code can be given to the seller to verify the identity.

 A seller might have multiple parking spots to lease and for that, we dedicate an entire feature to help manage them. **ParkEasy** keeps track of the performance of your parking places by recording various metric, such as revenue, customer rating, traffic around your parking spot or parking spot's condition.
 These statistics will help seller decide how to upgrade their parking spot to gain more traction.

-**ParkEasy** also has routing and mapping feature. booker can view the parking spot on an interactive map.
-Using GPS and google map, **ParkEasy** will make the most optimal route to travel from the current location to the parking spot.
+**ParkEasy** also has a routing and mapping feature. booker can view the parking spot on an interactive map.
+Using GPS and Google Maps, **ParkEasy** will make the most optimal route to travel from the current location to the parking spot.
 This feature is crucial as it enhances the experience of looking for parking spots, especially when the booker is not familiar with the area.

 One of the most important features we are offering is bidding.
-Some parking spots are more popular or convenient and booker might want to offer a higher price to gain access to it.
-Seller might want to see how much of a revenue they can achieve if they know their parking spot is famous.
-Seller can list their parking spot as an auction.
-Different booker can continue to bid until no one want to offer a higher price.
-After a period of time, the highest bidder win the parking spot and can make the booking.
-This feature will help seller optimize revenue and booker get what they want with more money.
+Some parking spots are more popular or convenient and bookers might want to offer a higher price to gain access to it.
+The seller might want to see how much revenue they can achieve if they know their parking spot is famous.
+The seller can list their parking spot as an auction.
+Different bookers can continue to bid until no one wants to offer a higher price.
+After some time, the highest bidder wins the parking spot and can make the booking.
+This feature will help sellers optimize revenue and bookers get what they want with more money.

 Our goal is to get 200 users in total for the first deployment phase of this project, both bookers and sellers.